Employee Rights No Fees Unless We Win

 Protection of an employee’s religious convictions extends well beyond traditional religions.
 It includes “all sincere religious beliefs which are based upon a power or being, or upon a faith, to which all else is subordinate or upon which all else is ultimately dependent” United States v.
-Seeger, (1965) 380 U.S. 163, 177.
+Seeger (1965) 380 U.S. 163, 177.
 More specifically, an individual’s religious belief is protected if the religious belief is “[a] sincere and meaningful belief which occupies in the life of its possessor a place parallel to that filled by the God of those admittedly qualifying for the exemption comes within the statutory definition.”
 Id.

-Under the Equal Employment Opportunity Commission, “religious practices” includes moral or ethical beliefs about what is right and wrong that are sincerely held with the strength of traditional religious views.
-29 CFR §1605.1.
-Under FEHA, “religious creed” includes the observance of a Sabbath or other religious holy days, and reasonable time necessary for travel to a religious observance.
-Cal.
-Gov. Code §§12926(m)
+Under the Civil Rights Act of 1964 (Title VII), United States Code section 2000d, et seq., which is enforced in part by the Equal Employment Opportunity Commission, “religious practices” include moral or ethical beliefs about what is right and wrong that are sincerely held with the strength of traditional religious views.
+29 Code of Federal Regulations section 1605.1.

 What qualifies as a “religious creed”?
 A religion qualifies if it:

-- Addresses fundamental and ultimate questions having to do with deep and imponderable matters
+- Addresses fundamental and ultimate questions having to do with deep and imponderable matters;

 - Is comprehensive in nature, consisting of a belief system as opposed to an isolated teaching; and